-The irony, of course, is given the pandemic, which was not a factor in this survey, many experts say the “Big E” should be the front and center of every executive’s leadership skills.
+The irony, of course, is that given the pandemic, which was not a factor in this survey, many experts say the “Big E” should be the front and center of every executive’s leadership skills.

 The NIHCM, National Institute of Health Care Management, a nonprofit, nonpartisan organization dedicated to transforming health care through evidence and collaboration, says reported symptoms of anxiety in the workplace tripled from 2019 to 2020– increasing from 8.1% to 25.5%.
-In other words, one out of every four employees is experiencing anxiety, and 55% says they are not comfortable confiding in anyone at work about their struggles.
+In other words, one out of every four employees is experiencing anxiety, and 55% say they are not comfortable confiding in anyone at work about their struggles.

 Given employees’ reluctance to share their emotional well-being, it emphasizes an executive’s value who exhibits empathy as their superpower.
-Without empathy, a leader may look at the employee via their zoom video panel and assume everything is okay.
+Without empathy, a leader may look at the employee via their Zoom video panel and assume everything is okay.
 The empathetic leader needs to see beyond that – to the bedroom that is doubling as an office and to the couch shared with family members.

 Remote Working Is Not Conducive for An Empathetic Environment

 The pandemic has made it challenging for even the most gifted empathetic colleague to help a suffering colleague.
 People who are empathetic pick up on the body language, verbal cues, and basic changes in a person’s overall demeanor.
-Those cues are hard to ferret out looking at a video frame on a Zoom call—however, it’s not impossible.
+Those cues are hard to ferret out by looking at a video frame on a Zoom call—however, it’s not impossible.

 - Try holding a daily check-in where team members share two things: something that went well at work the day before and something personal that happened.
 Initially, some employees may be hesitant to share personal things, but as the team leads and co-workers start sharing, more team members are likely to share.
 Over time, this verbal sharing will help everyone feel more connected and invested with their team members.
 From sharing how their four-year-old colored all over the living room walls to how they mastered a 26KG kettlebell deadlift, these tiny moments become the glue that strengthens the team.

-- Share your own vulnerability and challenges with remote working- whether it’s young children, a frustrating wifi connection, or feelings of isolation; allowing others to know you have these feelings establishes a safe zone for them to share their vulnerabilities.
+- Share your own vulnerability and challenges with remote working- whether it’s young children, a frustrating Wi-Fi connection, or feelings of isolation; allowing others to know you have these feelings establishes a safe zone for them to share their vulnerabilities.

 - Patience is a virtue.
 If an employee seems distracted or misses a deadline, tee up your communication with them about the issue with, “I noticed you didn’t upload the PowerPoint for this week’s presentation.
 Can I do anything to help?”

 - Celebrate barking dogs and cameo appearances by children.
 While these interruptions would be considered “unprofessional” in the workplace, when employees are juggling work and family simultaneously, they need reassurances that their less-than-ideal working conditions are not a reflection of their professionalism.
-Expecting these interruptions not to occur is not only unrealistic but creates stress.
+Expecting these interruptions not to occur is not only unrealistic but also creates stress.
 A clip of a weather person went viral because her infant son walked in front of the camera and clung to her leg as she was on air.
-Instead of ignoring him, she did what any mother would do, she picked him up, comforted him and looked in the camera, and shared, “he’s walking now.”
+Instead of ignoring him, she did what any mother would do, She picked him up, comforted him looked at the camera, and shared, “he’s walking now.”
 Instead of being unprofessional, it was the exact opposite.